 The Mid-Week Recital series is held January – May on the second Wednesdays of the month.
 Recitals begin promptly at 12:10 p.m. and is followed by a reception with the artist.
-Fill out the form below to be added to the Music, Theater, Arts email list for information on the next series.
+Fill out the form below to be added to the Music, Theater, Arts email list for information on upcoming events in those categories.

 Sal Soria has been the organist at the Cathedral of Our Lady of the Angels in Los Angeles since its dedication in 2002.
 Prior to his appointment here in Los Angeles he was organist for nine years at Holy Name Cathedral in Chicago.
 He has been a prize winner at the International Organist Competition at the Kenndy Center in Washington, D.C., and the American Guild of Organists competition at Trinity Church, New York.